lhcb/starterkit-lessons/06-building-decays.md

 The typical approach is to build the decay from the bottom up.
 Therefore, we need to

   1. Get input pions and kaons and filter them according to our physics needs.
-  2. Combine a pion and a kaon to build a D0, and applying selection cuts to it.
+  2. Combine a pion and a kaon to build a D0, and apply selection cuts to it.
   3. Combine this D0 with a pion to build the D*, again filtering when necessary.

 To do that, we need to know a little bit more about how the LHCb analysis framework works.